Transducers

 Model 1132 Pneumotrace II™

-The 1132 Pneumotrace II™ is a waterproof and washable piezo-electric respiration transducer that requires no excitation voltage.
-It generates a high-level (20 to 200 mV), linear signal in response to changes in thoracic circumference.
-With a transducer package 11" long, 1" wide, and 0.125" thick (280mm x 25mm x 3.2mm) linked to its attached 48-inch (122cm) hook-and-loop strap, the 1132 spans a wide range of instrumented diameters.
-The 1132 can be used not only to measure respiration rate, but also for studies of respiration volume unless exact measurements are required.
+The 1132 Pneumotrace II™ is a piezo-electric respiration transducer that requires no excitation voltage.
+It generates a substantial (20 to 100 mV) signal in response to changes in thoracic circumference that accompany respiration.
+With a transducer package 11" long, 1" wide, and 0.125" thick (280mm x 25mm x 3.2mm) linked to the attached 48-inch (122cm) hook-and-loop strap, the 1132 can span a wide range of instrumented diameters.
+The 1132 can be used not only to measure respiration rate, but also for many studies of respiration volume unless exact measurements are required.

 Published references to UFI transducers